WJJamshiD/GMath/README.md

 This is my first python/django based projet!

-Let's make it happen! :)
+Let's make it happen! :wink: